 • You may use as much CPT authorization as is required for your degree program.
 However, if you accumulate 12 months or more of full-time CPT authorization, you are no longer eligible for Optional Practical Training (OPT) authorization.
 Part-time CPT does not affect OPT in any way.

-• Curricular Practical Training authorization on Page 2 of your form I-20 is sufficient for you to accept training/employment.
+• Having an I-20 with Curricular Practical Training authorization on Page 2 is sufficient for you to accept the internship.

 • CPT is authorized for specific dates.
 These dates must coincide with the start and end dates of the course for which CPT is fulfilling the requirement.
-You may not begin training/working before the start date or continue training/working after the end date.
+You may not begin the internship before the start date or continue the internship after the end date.
+There are exceptions for the summer semester.

 Curricular Practical Training Eligibility

 • You must be in F-1 status at the time you apply and must have been a full-time student for one academic year preceding the CPT application.
-Graduate students whose programs require immediate participation in internship/practical training may apply at any time.
+Programs that require immediate participation in an internship/practical training for all students may apply at any time.

-• The training/work must be necessary to fulfill course/class requirements and must be required of all students taking the course.
+• The internship must be necessary to fulfill course/class requirements and must be required of all students taking the course.

 • The course must be an integral part of the established curriculum, (i.e., required for the degree program, a necessary component of the degree plan, earning credit for the degree program).